quyenducngo/leo-intro-course/unit-1/6-public-private-token.md

 ## Define the public mint and transfer functions

 ### Step one: Define an onchain token balance tracking variable, where the key is the user's address and value is the user's token balance.
+Ensure you are making this update in your main.leo file

 ```leo
 mapping account: address => u64;